-- 13.1 Privacy Safeguard 13 requires data holders and accredited data recipients who: - receive a request from a consumer to correct CDR data, and - in the case of data holders, were earlier required or authorised under the CDR Rules to disclose the CDR data to respond to the request by taking the relevant steps set out in the CDR Rules.
+- 13.1 Privacy Safeguard 13 requires data holders and accredited data recipients of a consumer's CDR data who: - receive a request from the consumer to correct their CDR data, and - in the case of data holders, were earlier required or authorised under the CDR Rules to disclose the CDR data to respond to the request by taking the relevant steps set out in the CDR Rules.

-- 13.2 CDR Rule 7.15 requires an entity to acknowledge receipt of the request as soon as practicable and sets out how the entity must, to the extent it considers appropriate: - correct the CDR data, or - qualify the data by including a statement with it, and - give the consumer a notice setting out how the entity responded to the request, as well as the complaint mechanisms available to the consumer. - 13.3 CDR Rule 7.14 prohibits charging a fee for responding to or actioning a correction request.
+- 13.2 CDR Rule 7.15 requires an entity to acknowledge receipt of the request as soon as practicable and sets out how the entity must, within 10 business days after receipt of the request, and to the extent it considers appropriate: - correct the CDR data, or - qualify the data by including a statement with it. - 13.3 The entity must also give the consumer a notice setting out how they responded to the request, as well as the complaint mechanisms available to the consumer. - 13.4 CDR Rule 7.14 prohibits charging a fee for responding to or actioning a correction request.